Frequently Asked Questions About Egg Freezing

 Is egg freezing safe?

-To date, approximately 2,000 babies have been born from frozen eggs.
-The largest published study of 900 babies from frozen eggs showed no increased rate of birth defects when compared to the general population.
+To date, approximately 5,000 babies have been born from frozen eggs.
+The largest published study of over 900 babies from frozen eggs showed no increased rate of birth defects when compared to the general population.
 Additionally, results from one study showed no increased rates of chromosomal defects between embryos derived from frozen eggs compared to embryos derived from fresh eggs.
-There have also been over 300,000 children born worldwide from frozen embryos using primarily slow-freeze cryopreservation techniques (the process USC Fertility uses for egg freezing) without an increase in birth defects.
+In 2014 a new study showed that pregnancy complications were not increased after egg freezing.
+There have also been over 300,000 children born worldwide from frozen embryos using primarily slow-freeze cryopreservation techniques, without an increase in birth defects.
 Although these data are reassuring, it will take many years of follow-up to ensure that babies born from egg freezing technology have no higher rates of birth defects than those conceived through other means.

 What are the costs?

 The costs for egg freezing are identical to those of routine IVF.
 In general, it costs $10,000 to undergo an egg freezing cycle.
 This estimate includes all testing, monitoring, medications and egg freezing.
 Your eggs will be stored for the first year at no charge.
 Thereafter, storage will be $500 per year.
 The egg thaw, fertilization and embryo transfer procedure costs approximately $5,000 and is payable at the time of egg thaw.
 All of these costs will be set and guaranteed at the time of the initial egg freezing cycle.
 USC Fertility will extend a discount for additional cycles of egg freezing beyond the first.
 Payment plans are also available.